-How to gain admission to schools in Spain (private, state, and partially state-funded independent schools)
+How do students gain admission to schools in Spain? (private, state, and partially state-funded independent schools)

 Presently, there are three educational models in Spain:

 State schools and partially state-funded independent schools (charter schools in the US system)

 - These two models are funded by the state and are attended by children from ages three to eighteen.
 Education is free and secular.
 In the case of partially state-funded independent schools/charter schools, as they are privately owned, any extra services are provided at a cost that is similar to private schools.
 State schools are run directly by the local education authorities.

 - You must be resident in our country to gain admission to these schools, and you have to accredit this status in order to enrol by presenting a series of documents.

 - Private schools do not receive any government subsidies and have greater autonomy as well as different curricula and educational projects.

 - Admission and enrolment can be carried out any time during the school year provided that the school has free places.
 Private schools can determine their own rules of admission and fees and they inform families individually, on a person-to-person basis.

 How do private Spanish schools make admission decisions?